rse/graphql-tutorial/QUERIES.md

 Queries
 =======

-This is a didactic introduction to GraphQL, starting from a simple Hello World to a network-based GraphQL server with a built-in GraphQL UI.

-For inspiration, here are a few sample GraphQL queries:
+For inspiration, here are a few sample GraphQL queries for use with the final `sample-12`:

 ```txt
 query MobileClient {